nikitasharma14/Portfolio/_pages/about.md

 ---
+layout: archive
-permalink:
+permalink: /about/
-title: ""
+title: "Nikita Sharma"
 author_profile: true
 redirect_from:
   - /about/
-  - /about.html
 ---

 I am a researcher working at the intersection of **Digital Health, Human–Computer Interaction (HCI), Artificial Intelligence, and Behaviour Change**.